connerdouglass/entity3d-math/README.md

 # Entity3d Math Library
-This is the math library which is used in the Entity3d graphics library.
-The code is very general and portable, and can be used anywhere.
-There is an emphasis on linear algebra, specifically matrix and vector operations.
+This is a very general, portable math / linear algebra library for 3d graphics applications.

 ### Why use Entity3d
 In two words: safety and accuracy.
 This library makes extensive use of C++ templates and static assertions.
 For instance, there is one `Mat` class for matrices, and users can specify the dimensions of the matrix using templates like so: `Mat<4, 4>` (for a 4x4 matrix).
 The benefit of using generics in this fashion is that some illegal matrix operations can be prevented at compile-time, instead of causing errors at runtime.